scribd/scribd.github.io/_posts/2021-07-19-information-extraction-at-scribd.md

 In yet another project, we leveraged precomputed knowledge base embeddings to represent a document in space through a composition of the entities and keyphrases it contains.
 These features allowed us to understand the documents uploaded by our users and improve the content discovery on the platform.

-To see how we use the information extracted to classify documents into a taxonomy, make sure to check out part 3: `Categorizing user-uploaded documents` (coming soon).
+To see how we use the information extracted to classify documents into a taxonomy, make sure to check out part 3 (coming soon): `Categorizing user-uploaded documents`

 If you're interested to learn more about the problems Applied Research is solving or the systems which are built around those solutions, check out [our open positions!](/careers/#open-positions)